Taylor beats Catterall on split decision

 Scotland's Josh Taylor clung on to his status as undisputed light-welterweight world champion with a controversial split-decision victory against Jack Catterall in Glasgow.

-The English challenger looked to have claimed a stunning upset in Taylor's first defence of all four belts.
+The English challenger looked to have claimed a stunning upset in Taylor's first defence of his WBA, WBC, IBF and WBO belts.

-But two of the three judges scored in favour of the Scot, who was floored in the eighth round.
+But two judges scored in favour of the Scot, who was floored in the eighth round, as they delivered a verdict met with widespread disbelief and described as "disgusting" by the Catterall camp.

-The noise at a boisterous Hydro arena after the decision was confirmed was one of incredulity.
-How did Taylor escape with the belts still in his possession?

-The judges' scorecards seemed almost certain to confirm the opposite - that Catterall was the new undisputed super-lightweight champion.
+The judges' scorecards seemed almost certain to confirm that Catterall was the new undisputed super-lightweight champion.
 Taylor had been outboxed and dethroned in his own backyard, surely?

 The questions were already forming as to why Taylor fell so far short of the lofty standards he's set in his career.
 Was he drained at the weight?
 Did he have half-an-eye on future lucrative fights?